The Masked Singer (British TV series): The Masked Dancer

+Special episodes

-The Masked Singer: I'm a Celebrity Special
+I'm a Celebrity specials

 On 30 August 2022, it was announced that ITV had commissioned a one-off I'm a Celebrity...Get Me Out of Here! special of The Masked Singer, would air on 6 November 2022, ahead of the launch show for the 2022 series.
 The special saw four former campmates perform in costume, with their identities revealed over the course of the episode.
-Joel Dommett hosted the special and was joined by regular The Masked Singer panelists Mo Gilligan, Davina McCall, Rita Ora, and Jonathan Ross, as well as special guests.
+Dommett hosted the special and was joined by regular The Masked Singer panellists Gilligan, McCall, Ora, and Ross.
+John Thomson, who had previously competed in the second series as "Bush Baby", reprised his role to provide the panel with clues for the competitors.
+The special returned in 2023, once again airing immediately prior to the launch show.